amandar8/random-eats/README.md

 - Adding the ability to access a restaurants website directly from the app.

+Stretch Goals:

+- CRUD Database

+- Ability for users to create, update and delete restaurant lists

 The application was created with Bootstrap, HTML5, CSS, Javascript and jQuery.
 It uses the Google places API to retrieve restaurant information and is mobile friendly.

 Images were provided by www.pexels.com